adamchalmers/blog/content/streaming-proxy.md

 # Why streaming instead of buffering?

 Why not just buffer the whole body into memory?
 Is streaming really that important?
-Well, yeah -- if you're building a proxy, streaming is worth the extra headache.
-Streaming beats buffering for two reasons:
+Well, yeah -- if you're building a proxy, streaming is worth the extra headache, for two reasons:

 First, **latency** is worse with buffering.
-Your proxy has to buffer everything from the client before sending everything to the server.
+Your proxy has to buffer the entire request from the client before sending it to the server.
 This _doubles_ the latency of requests (assuming all three hosts are equidistant).
 You have to wait _n_ seconds for the request to reach the proxy, then _n_ seconds to transmit it to the server.
 But if your proxy used streams, you could get the first few bytes from the client, and send them to the server while you waited for the next few bytes from the client.

 Second, **memory** overhead is _huge_ with buffering.
 Say you're proxying a 10gb MacOS system update file.
 If you buffer every request into memory, your server can't handle many parallel requests (probably <10).
 But with streaming, you can get the first _n_ bytes the client, proxy them to the server, and then free them.
 No more crashing the process because it ran out of memory.